alemart/surgescript/docs/engine/vector2.md

 *Returns*

-Returns a Vector2 of length 1.0 corresponding to the result of the operation.
+Returns a Vector2 of length one corresponding to the result of the operation.

 #### distanceTo